Ballina railway station: History

 Ballina station opened on 19 May 1873, following the opening of the Manulla to Foxford line on May 1, 1868.
 It was built as part of Midland Great Western Railway and connected to the Westport line through a branch line from Manulla Junction.

 A branch extension to Killala was first proposed under Balfour’s Light Railways Ireland Act 1889.
 This extension of the line to Killala was opened on 2 January 1893.
 Although it carried passengers and freight, the extension was never profitable.
-It was closed to passenger services on October 1, 1931, and to goods on July 1, 1934.
+It was closed to passenger services on 1 October 1931, and to goods on July 1, 1934.
 After the track was lifted, Ballina again became the line's terminus.

 The station established an economic connection between North Mayo and the wider world.
 In particular, it provided a hub for agricultural products.
 For example, in December 1910, the station transported 5,082 pigs, 511 cattle, 149 sheep and 28 horses.
 In 1920, the station reported that it transported almost 900 cases of eggs each week.
 Thousands of seasonal agricultural workers traveled from the station by rail to Dublin and then onto England to help with harvests.
 In the late 19th and early 20th centuries, the station served as a departure point for migrants leaving North Mayo.
 Large crowds of family members often gathered at the station before finally saying goodbye to those departing for America.

 The Ballina Railway Station Robbery

 The booking office was robbed in December 1906.
 The robbery occurred after a fair day when the booking office was known to be holding a large amount of cash and cheques.
 A safe weighing 1.5 CWTS and containing £127 was carried away.
 It was subsequently found nearby along with a blacksmiths' sledge and an iron pin.
 The contents of the safe were gone.
 The thieves entered the building via a window looking out towards the public road.
 A few days earlier, a car had crashed into the building and smashed the window.
 It was subsequently repaired with a wooden shutter, which the thieves had removed with a crowbar.

-A few days later, two former residents of the town - Dennis Callaghan and James McGinty - were arrested in a boarding house in Bridge Street, Londonderry with a large amount of money, which was traced back to Ballina station.
+A few days later, two former residents of the town - Dennis Callaghan and James McGinty - were arrested in a boarding house in Bridge Street, Derry with a large amount of money, which was traced back to Ballina station.
 Despite pleading not guilty both men were convicted.
 Callaghan, who had previous convictions, was sentenced to five years penal servitude, while McGinty received eighteen months.